laxmimerit/agentic-rag-with-langchain-and-langgraph/05. Doclings- Documents Loader for RAG/enriched_content.md

 Our revenue by user geography is geographically apportioned based on our estimation of the geographic location of our users when they perform a revenue-generating activity.
 This allocation differs from our revenue disaggregated by geography disclosure in our condensed consolidated financial statements where revenue is geographically apportioned based on the addresses of our customers.

 Extracted Image Description:
-The image features a bar chart titled "Revenue by User Geography," clearly indicating revenue figures in millions for Meta over several quarters.
-The chart outlines revenue performance segmented by geographic regions, each represented by different shades in the stacked bars.
+### Image Description:

-Each bar corresponds to specific quarters from Q3 '22 to Q3 '24, displaying total revenue at the top of each bar.
-The revenue figures are as follows:
+The image features a bar graph depicting revenue by user geography, with figures presented in millions.
+The data spans several quarters, specifically Q3 2022 to Q3 2024.
+Each vertical bar represents total revenue for a specific quarter, with the total amount shown at the top of each bar.

+- **Revenue Figures**:
   - Q3 '22: $27,714
   - Q4 '22: $32,165
-- Q1 '23: $28,645
+  - Q1 '23: $31,999
-- Q2 '23: $31,999
+  - Q2 '23: $34,146
-- Q3 '23: $34,146
+  - Q3 '23: $40,111
-- Q4 '23: $40,111
+  - Q4 '23: $36,455
-- Q1 '24: $36,455
+  - Q1 '24: $39,071
-- Q2 '24: $39,071
+  - Q2 '24: $40,589
-- Q3 '24: $40,589
+  - Q3 '24: $39,071

-Additionally, each bar is divided into segments representing different geographic regions:
-- The dark gray section signifies the revenue from the US & Canada.
-- The medium gray reflects revenue from Europe.
-- The lighter gray denotes revenue from the Asia-Pacific region.
-- The lightest shade represents revenue from the Rest of the World.

-Beneath each bar, sub-totals for each region in respective quarters are provided, specifying the revenue contributions:
-- Q3 '22 shows $13,035 from the US & Canada, with significant contributions from other regions.
-- Revenue figures increase in subsequent quarters, with notable peaks in Q4 '23 and Q3 '24.

-Overall, the chart effectively illustrates Meta's substantial and growing revenue, categorized by user geography, reflecting dynamic shifts in global user engagement.
+The bars are color-coded to reflect revenue sources by geographic region:
+- **US & Canada**: Darkest shade
+- **Europe**: Slightly lighter shade
+- **Asia-Pacific**: Medium shade
+- **Rest of World**: Lightest shade

+The chart conveys a clear upward trend in revenue over the observed periods, illustrating significant increases in various quarters.
+The annotations within each bar show revenue contributions from each geographic region for the respective quarters, allowing for easy assessment of regional performance.

+The company “Meta” is prominently displayed in the upper left corner in a stylized logo format, establishing the brand identity associated with the financial data.

 ## Segment Results